A.G. Bartlett Building

 The A.G.
-Bartlett Building is a 14-floor building at 215 W 7th St Street in Downtown Los Angeles, California.
+Bartlett Building is a 14-floor building at 215 West Seventh Street in Downtown Los Angeles.
 When completed in 1911, it was the tallest building in the city for five years.

 It is within the Spring Street Financial District, a historic district listed on the National Register of Historic Places.

-The Bartlett Building was designed by John B. Parkinson and Edwin Bergstrom, in the Beaux Arts style.
+The Bartlett Building was designed by John B. Parkinson and Edwin Bergstrom, in the Beaux Arts style, as the first of several Union Oil Buildings, i.e. buildings that the Union Oil Co. occupied in succession.
+It the company's first permanent presence in Los Angeles.
+PBS SoCal noted: "When the new 14-story building opened, many smaller oil companies rented offices there, including oilman George Franklin Getty.
+Getty's Minnesota Oil Company stayed in the building for 15 years, during which his famous son, J. Paul Getty, joined him when he became of working age.
+It was converted to lofts in 2002 and is a designated national, California and Los Angeles landmark."

 The building was converted to 130 residential loft condominium units, and ground floor retail spaces in 2002, under the Los Angeles Adaptive Reuse Ordinance.